lillianmo23/classes-assignment/ashley_fruit_ninja/README.md

 - Created display() method and set_random_point() method for Fruit class
 - Created get_score() methods for Apple and Banana classes
 - Modularized the previous code into a main file and a class file
-- Created functions that can be called by other groupmates
+- Created functions that can be called by other groupmates in separate file (ashley_fruit_ninja.py).
+- main.py can be locally run as a game